zpainter/iassist/content/conferences/iassist2024/faq.md

 ### How do I get around in Halifax?

-More information will be made available on the Maps & Local Information page on the conference website for Local Details.
+Visit the [Maps & Local Information](/conferences/iassist2024/maps-and-local-information/) page on the conference website for Local Details.

 ### When will the registration desk be available on site?